-MES4010 – Readings in Middle East Studies
+MES4010 – Critical literature review in Middle East Studies

 Schedule, syllabus and examination date